 A 60 year old man travelling from Lanzarote to Exeter on the 14th January 2010 was caught with more than 14,000 cigarettes (70 cartons) and 23 kilos of tobacco when he landed in the UK.
 The customs officers found the goods packed in his suitcase and golf bag.
 Everything was seized and the man was released after an official warning.
 Repeat offenders are always prosecuted.

-Since 1 December 2010 the duty free allowances allowed per passenger travelling to the UK from a non-EU country which (for the purposes of customs duty only) includes the Canary Islands are:
+Since 1 December 2010 the duty free allowances allowed per passenger travelling to the UK from a country outside the EU customs area, which includes the Canary Islands are:

 200 cigarettes or 100 cigarillos or 50 cigars or 250g of tobacco